 - Start a Facebook fundraiser.
 To get started, visit Animal Humane Society's Facebook page and click “Raise Money” under the “Fundraisers” tab.
 You may choose an existing AHS photo, or upload one of your own.

 Host a fundraising event in four easy steps

 If you're looking to create more buzz with an event, follow these four steps:

 - Plan your event.
 Determine the kind of fundraiser you want to have.
 See a list of fundraising event ideas below.

 - Review our event guidelines.
 Familiarize yourself with our third-party event guidelines and policies before submitting an event application.

 - Tell us about your event.
 Complete the online event application form.
 The information you provide helps us offer tips or suggestions for your event.
 We'll respond to your request within one week of your submission to discuss next steps.

 - Promote your event.
-Set up a personal fundraising page to easily communicate with your guests and organize their donations.
-Personal fundraising pages allow you to take credit card donations directly through your page, provide your guests with details about the event, and email your contacts using customizable email templates.
+The more people that know about your event, the better.
+Set up a personal fundraising page to easily communicate with your guests and organize their donations, or create a Facebook event and/or fundraiser to spread the word.
 Find more tips for how to plan and market your fundraiser below.

 Note: Unfortunately, we cannot bring shelter animals to your offsite event.